kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 City | 2
 Company | 2

-The result above looks correct, if you inspect the [raw data](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions/data).
+You can verify that the results above are correct by inspecting the [raw data](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions/data).
 Clients 4 and 5 (Diana and Eve) have both transacted in 2 cities, with 2 merchants belonging to 2 companies.

-As can be seen through these examples, we can express both recursive and many-to-many joins in Cypher with an intuitive syntax, in a way that's scalable and efficient for large graphs.
+As can be seen through these examples, we can express queries in Cypher that are naturally expressed as patterns and paths (possibly recursive ones), with an intuitive syntax.

 ## Visualization